Officers and Board of the Martin Art Center

 Consultant, Board Member-at-Large

-George has over 25 years of experience in educational leadership in a wide variety of contexts.
-He has served in senior management in non-profit, community development overseas, as well as in executive management in academic software development in the private sector in Phoenix.
-He has been teaching Chemistry at the college level for over a decade and is currently a Professor of Chemistry at Glendale Community College (GCC) in Glendale, Arizona.
-He has significant strategic planning, grant writing, fundraising, administrative and personnel management experience on both the local and global scale.
-He is passionate about community science outreach and has been extensively engaged in developing and presenting at such events, including at the Arizona Science Center and through various programs at GCC, the Arizona Sci-Tech Festivals and Science Olympiad competitions.
-Professor Gregg holds two Master’s degrees: one in Chemistry from the University of Southern California and one in Educational Leadership from NAU.
+George has over 25 years of experience in educational leadership and management, serving in non-profit, community development overseas, in faith-based ministry, and in executive management in the private sector in Phoenix.
+He has been teaching college chemistry with the Maricopa County Community College District since 2007, becoming full-time Faculty at Glendale Community College in 2012.
+His most recent grant developed and implemented free/open educational resources (OER) for the district’s chemistry courses.
+George is passionate about community science outreach and has been extensively engaged in developing and presenting at such events, including at the Arizona Science Center and through various programs at GCC, the Arizona Sci-Tech Festivals and Science Olympiad competitions.
+George holds a Master’s in Chemistry from the University of Southern California and a Master’s in Educational Leadership from NAU.
+He also holds a graduate certificate in Applied Linguistics and is a published author of peer-reviewed research in the sociolinguistics of central Africa.
+He can be reached by email at firstname.lastname@example.org.